homemadearcade/zero/todo/BACKLOGTODO.md

 Fix with Cobrowsing?? right now broken af when switching between two different users

 if theres no player spawn zone it leads to the camrea not being destroyed thing? so thats a way to reproduce the bug FYI

-popup if the player has switched stages and you want to follow them to that scene

 Auto hide live editor when using keys?